 The user should always check the geographic region settings before running most imagery commands.
 It is very easy for the boundaries of the geographic region to be completely off the image.
 Before running i.composite, or other imagery commands, the user should probably set the geographic region to match that of the raster map layers to be read.
 This can be accomplished using option 4 of the g.region command.

-d.his d.rgb d.rast g.region i.colors i.group r.colors r.support i.fft - Fast Fourier Transform (FFT) for image processing.
+d.colormode, d.his, d.rast, g.region, i.colors, i.grey.scale, i.group, r.support GRASS Tutorial: Image Processing i.fft i.fft - Fast Fourier Transform (FFT) for image processing.
 (GRASS Image Processing Program)